 Quality Health Care Close to Home

-Cleveland Area Hospital has served our community for over fifty years and employs about one
+Cleveland Area Hospital has served our region since 1963 and employs about two hundred professionals.

 Thanks to a generous grant from the Tulsa Mabee foundation, funds raised by the hospital foundation, and land donated by long-standing community members Mr. and Mrs. Swan, the dream of building the hospital became a reality.
 Groundbreaking ceremonies were held on July 20, 1962, and Cleveland Area Hospital provided medical care to their first patient in August of 1963.

 Community support is integral to the survival of rural hospitals and Cleveland community members have continued to show their support.
 One of the most direct displays of support occurred when the community members passed the one-cent sales tax in 1988 for hospital usage.

 The far-reaching impact of Cleveland Area Hospital on this region places us in a unique position.
 The strategic plan for our hospital includes building a new facility that continues to increase accessibility and accommodation of higher volumes as well as return of surgical services.
 Growing responsibly and sustainably along with investment and focus on our culture and employee development has strategically placed us to maintain longevity and redefine rural healthcare.